ortoniKC/ortoni-report/readme.md

 - **Summary Statistics**: Total tests and distribution of passed, failed, skipped, and flaky tests with success rates.
 - **Chart Visualizations**: Doughnut chart for overall status and bar charts for project-specific comparisons.
-- **Colorful and Intuitive Dashboard**: Vibrant themes for better visual appeal.
+- **All-New Colorful UI**: A vibrant, redesigned interface with better contrast and readability.

 ### 4. **Customization & Personalization**

-- **Customization & Themes**: Toggle between light/dark themes, add project details, and personalize reports.
+- **New Color Scheme**: Supports both **light and dark themes**, ensuring a comfortable viewing experience.
 - **Add Your Logo**: Configurable logo for brand personalization.
 - **Flexibility with Attachments**: Choose Base64 or file paths for screenshots.
 - **Custom Report Paths**: Set custom filenames and folder paths for reports.